Romanian Naval Aviation: German floatplanes

 For training purposes, three Heinkel He 42 were purchased.
-Before the war, 24 Heinkel He 114 were also acquired, followed by an unspecified amount of Arado Ar 196 during the war.
+During the war, 34 Heinkel He 114 were also acquired, followed by an unspecified amount of Arado Ar 196.

 Post-war

+By 1948, a total of 15 seaplanes remained in the Flotilla, and from 1949 flights resumed from Siutghiol.
 The Flotilla was disbanded, and in the organization chart of the Air Force Command of 1950 there was only one seaplane squadron left.
-On 1 April 1960, what was left of the flotilla, Patrula 256 Hidroaviație (256th Hydroaviation Patrol), was disbanded.
+The squadron was disbanded in 1955, after two airmen fled to Turkey in an He 114 while on a patrol mission.
+What was left of the flotilla, Patrula 256 Hidroaviație (256th Hydroaviation Patrol), was disbanded on 1 April 1960.

 In an article published in Revista Marinei, no. 4-5/April-May 1948, Captain Dan Nicolaescu tried to draw the attention of decision makers to the importance of naval aviation, where he said that: "A navy, no matter how small, cannot do without its aviation, without the sanction of being in a clear state of inferiority to any enemy.
 Maritime information aviation is an integral part of the navy, an indispensable part, which forms the sailor's eye of which he cannot do without."

 In 1978, the 59th Helicopter Squadron, later Helicopter Regiment, was established.
 It was deployed at Tuzla Airfield and was an aviation unit which, although not subordinate to the command structures of the Navy, it operationally met important criteria defining a maritime aviation structure: it was located in the immediate vicinity of the Black Sea coast and halfway between the main military ports of Constanța and Mangalia, had helicopters equipped with special equipment for flying over the sea and its missions were carried out mainly in cooperation and support of sea and river ship units.